-After we had reached my Mistress’ Quarters, I thanked Hailari for her time and bid her farewell.
+After we had reached my Makuta's quarters, I thanked Hailari for her time and bid her farewell.
 She apologized for lacking the interests of a scholar but added that it had been refreshing to be able to spend her time on something else than training or guard duty.

 Visca was fast asleep when I entered the room we shared, but his heartlight shone brightly and steadily which told me he would be fine by the next morning.

-Of Mistress Yandra there was no sign, nor had she left any orders.
-I spent another hour or two leafing through the tablets of her personal library – mostly works on chemistry and botany, but nothing special apart from a few notes added here and there by Mistress Yandra herself.
-Eventually, I stumbled across what seemed a formula for how to create the Rahi known as Frost Moths, but apart from the process requiring a container with liquid Protodermis the instructions didn’t make much sense to me, so I let it be and went to sleep myself.
+Of Makuta Yantra there was no sign, nor had she left any orders.
+I spent another hour or two leafing through the tablets of her personal library – mostly works on chemistry and botany, but nothing special apart from a few notes added here and there by Makuta Yantra herself.
+Eventually, I stumbled across what seemed a formula for how to create the Rahi known as Frost Moths, but apart from the process requiring a container with liquid protodermis the instructions didn’t make much sense to me, so I let it be and went to sleep myself.

 To reach the Tower of Administration, we had to travel almost the entire length of the fortress.
 Outwardly not looking much different from the other great towers, the Tower of Administration quickly turned out to be one of the busiest as we drew near.
 Clerks, servants and foreign dignitaries swarmed the place under the watchful gaze of a few mercenaries and Toa Hagah, supplemented by Exo-Toa at what seemed like every second doorway.
 No doubt due to the official function of this part of the fortress, the decor also differed from the rather drab combination of weapons, banners and Rahkshi statues I had seen so far.
 Everything was still constructed from the same black stone, but the floor in the main hallways was decorated with large mosaics in the colors of the Brotherhood.
 Interesting constructions of mirrors on the ceiling spread the light from the lightstones on the walls evenly into every corner, although the whole setup seemed a little more complicated than necessary to me.

-The labyrinthine setup of the hallways and offices made it quite challenging to keep up with my Mistress while dodging clerks and taking in the surroundings.
+The labyrinthine setup of the hallways and offices made it quite challenging to keep up with my Makuta while dodging clerks and taking in the surroundings.
 I thought I saw Toa Dahkingu at one point, but before I could greet him a Vortixx who was obviously in a hurry nearly ran me over.
-Shortly after that Mistress Yandra had to drag me out of the way of a distracted Steltian who also wasn’t looking at his feet.
+Shortly after that, Makuta Yantra had to drag me out of the way of a distracted Steltian who also wasn’t looking at his feet.
 All the activity in this building hardly gave the impression of the reclusive organization as which the Brotherhood of Makuta is known.

-One of the two Ihidauri at the front of the queue started to protest as Mistress Yandra simply went past him and made to open the door, but he stopped in mid-sentence when the Toa Hagah saluted and greeted my Mistress with her title as a Makuta.
+One of the two Ihidauri at the front of the queue started to protest as Makuta Yantra simply went past him and made to open the door, but he stopped in mid-sentence when the Toa Hagah saluted and greeted my Makuta with her title.

 The room beyond the doors was surprisingly large, taking up at least a quarter of the floor’s space.
 It was mostly taken up by row after row of shelves filled with stone tablets.
 Interestingly enough, it seemed like a pair of Toa were working here.
 One, a Toa of Iron, was currently talking to what I assumed to be a delegation from Versuva, while a Toa of Lightning was sorting stone tablets into the shelves.

-Mistress Yandra went straight over to the latter, telling the Toa that I needed permission to enter the library.
+Makuta Yantra went straight over to the latter, telling the Toa that I needed permission to enter the library.
 The Toa seemed surprised by this request, as she told us we had to see the Head Librarian about that.
-My Mistress told her the Head Librarian was currently not on Destral, but the Toa responded that he had returned just a few hours ago.
-Mistress Yandra looked a little annoyed at hearing that.
+My Makuta told her the Head Librarian was currently not on Destral, but the Toa responded that he had returned just a few hours ago.
+Makuta Yantra looked a little annoyed at hearing that.
 She asked the Toa if she couldn’t just give me the permission anyway.
 The Toa stayed adamant, however, telling us firmly but politely that the High Chamberlain wouldn’t tolerate her doing that.
-Since Mistress Yandra was a Makuta herself, she had the right to take the matter directly to him, though.
+Since Yantra was a Makuta herself, she had the right to take the matter directly to him, though.

 A little distance off, a Makuta in red armor and a Toa of Psionics had paused talking to stare at us but now resumed their discussion.
 Otherwise, the corridor was empty apart from the ever-present Rahkshi statues in this complex.

-Mistress Yandra didn’t waste any time, turned to the door right next to us and knocked.
-We waited for several moments, then my Mistress raised her hand to try it again, but just at that moment, the door was opened by a disgruntled looking Makuta in black and lime green armor – the Head Librarian, as it turned out.
-Whatever he had meant to say originally to an unwelcome visitor, he swallowed it as he recognized my Mistress.
+Makuta Yantra didn’t waste any time, turned to the door right next to us and knocked.
+We waited for several moments, then my Makuta raised her hand to try it again, but just at that moment, the door was opened by a disgruntled-looking Makuta in black and lime green armor – the Head Librarian, as it turned out.
+Whatever he had meant to say originally to an unwelcome visitor, he swallowed it as he recognized my Makuta.
 Still, he didn’t seem too enthusiastic about inviting us in, but eventually relented – not before telling me not to touch anything, though.

-The Head Librarian – or Tak, as my Mistress called him – had a lab that didn’t differ too much from the one Visca and I had worked in.
+The Head Librarian – or Tak, as my Makuta called him – had a lab that didn’t differ too much from the one Visca and I had worked in.
 It seemed the same size and had the same general layout with Rahi vats on the inner wall and some machinery opposite them below the windows.
-While Mistress Yandra’s lab had been stuffed with alchemical equipment, the Head Librarian seemed to prefer Rahi, however.
+While Makuta Yantra’s lab had been stuffed with alchemical equipment, the Head Librarian seemed to prefer Rahi, however.
 There were several additional Rahi vats of all sizes – some occupied – as well as a large dissection table – also occupied, by what looked like various parts of a Spiny Stone Ape.
-A row of shelves on the eastern wall contained small Protodermis containers filled with parts of Rahi.
+A row of shelves on the eastern wall contained small protodermis containers filled with parts of Rahi.
 Apparently this Makuta Tak was an anatomist.